henafufa/contactListApp/README.md

-# contactListAppUserList-> its an app contains contact list with there name, email and number information which fetch json data from server .
+# contactListAppUserList-> its an appcontains contact list with there name, email and number information which fetched from server json data .